mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

                  , nlfpWalletStrategy = finishingWalletStrategy
                  }

-To implement this property, we use ``checkNoLockedFundsProofWithOptions``, and besides some default options, we need to provide a ``NoLockedFundsProof`` that will implement the two strategies: ``finishingMainStrategy`` and ``finishingWalletStrategy``.
+We use the library function ``checkNoLockedFundsProofWithOptions``, and besides some default options, we need to provide a ``NoLockedFundsProof`` implementing two strategies: ``finishingMainStrategy`` and ``finishingWalletStrategy``.
-These are the "holes" we mentioned before we need to complete.

-The implementation of ``finishingMainStrategy`` is proof that we can always claim the locked funds from the script utxo using any wallet.
-Given the escrow has a ``cancel`` operation, then for any unresolved escrow, we can always claim the locked funds using this operation.
-Thus, the sequence of actions for retrieving all the locked funds will be a sequence of ``cancels`` for all the created escrows.
+The `main strategy` consists of proving that it's possible to claim the locked funds using `any` wallet.
+In our case, the funds are locked when an escrow is started, and given that the sender can cancel the escrow at any moment, it's evidence that for any possible case, there exists a way to retrieve the funds (by canceling escrows).

 .. code:: Haskell